Kerning

 BaseKerning.scaleBy

-Scales all kerning values by factor.
+Scale all kerning values by the specified factor.

 Interpolation